oss-tsukuba/incus-auto/example/oci-gfarm/README.md

-# Gfarm for OCI managed by terraform
+# Gfarm on OCI managed by terraform

 ## Start terraform client by incus-auto